MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 Okay, with those points aside and assuming you're interested in code reviews, let's look at some approaches for adding rigour.

-## How can we improve our code review approach then?
+## How can we improve our code review approach?

 ### Approach 1 — Review in context